AleezaAdnan/Getting-Started-With-ML/Introduction/What_is_Machine_Learning.md

 **Deep Learning**
 DL is a specialization of Machine Learning.
 DL algorithms have the added ability to learn important features from data by themselves.

-### Example: Handwritten Digit Recognition
+###Example: Movie Recommendation System

-To make it clearer, let's use an example of recognizing handwritten digits (0-9) from images.
+To make it clearer, let's use an example of recommending movies.

-**AI Approach:**
-AI could use any method to recognize digits, from simple rules to advanced learning models.
+- AI could use any method to recommend movies, from simple rule-based systems to advanced learning models.
+For example, an AI system might recommend movies based on genres you have previously watched.

-**ML Approach:**
-With ML, you train a model using labeled images of digits.
-The model learns to recognize patterns, like loops and lines, and uses these patterns to identify new, unseen digits.
+- With ML, you train a model using data about users' movie preferences.
+The model learns to recognize patterns, such as the types of movies you like based on your past ratings and viewing history.
+For instance, if you often watch and rate sci-fi movies highly, the system will recommend more sci-fi movies to you.

-**DL Approach:**
-With DL, you use a neural network that automatically learns features from the images.
-You give it raw pixel data, and it figures out the important patterns on its own, making it extremely good at recognizing digits without needing explicit instructions.
+-With DL, you use a neural network that automatically learns features from the data.
+You give it raw data about movies and user preferences, and it figures out complex patterns on its own.
+For example, a deep learning model might learn to recommend movies by understanding intricate relationships between genres, directors, actors, and even viewing habits over time, providing highly accurate and personalized recommendations without needing explicit rules.